Frequently asked questions (FAQs) about VORANIGO®

 Review available specialty services

-How is VORANIGO supplied and stored?
+How is VORANIGO supplied and stored?2

-How to store VORANIGO: Store at 20 to 25 °C (68-77 °F) with permitted excursions between 15 and 30 °C (59-86 °F).1
+• Store VORANIGO at 20 to 25 °C (68-77 °F) with permitted excursions between 15 to 30 °C (59-86°F).

-caret
+caret caret

 INDICATION

-VORANIGO (40 mg tablets) is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible isocitrate dehydrogenase-1 (IDH1) or isocitrate dehydrogenase-2 (IDH2) mutation following surgery including biopsy, sub-total resection, or gross total resection.
+VORANIGO (40 mg tablets) is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible isocitrate dehydrogenase-1 (IDH1) or isocitrate dehydrogenase-2 (IDH2) mutation, as detected by an FDA-approved test, following surgery including biopsy, sub-total resection, or gross total resection.

 IMPORTANT SAFETY INFORMATION